NameIsGonzo/national_rail_project/README.md

 1. Using the [StompClient](./local/src/dev/message_producer.py) class, we connect to the UK NationalRail Feed to receive messages every 60 seconds in a JSON format.
 The class handles the connection, subscription, error handling, and reconnection in case of failure.

-2. Before sending the messages to their respective topics, we apply eight functions to break down the 3,000 lines of nested JSON schema into five dictionaries and three lists of dictionaries.
-These functions run in a pool of two workers for optimal performance.
+2. Before sending the messages to their respective topics, we apply eight [JSON parser functions](./local/src/dev/utils/json_parser.py) to break down the 3,000 lines of nested JSON schema into five dictionaries and three lists of dictionaries.
+These functions run in a [pool of two workers](./local/src/dev/utils/topic_hub.py) for optimal performance.

 3. Once the desired information is extracted from the API response, the output from the functions is sent to their respective topics.